Mark Anthony (judoka)

 Mark Anthony (born 13 October 1989 in Malang, Indonesia) is an Australian judoka.
 He lives in Geelong, Australia.
-He competed in the – 81kg event at the 2008 Summer Olympics in Beijing and lost his first match against Mario Valles.
+He competed in the – 81 kg event at the 2008 Summer Olympics in Beijing and lost his first match against Mario Valles.
 Four years later, he took part in the – 90 kg tournament at the 2012 Summer Olympics and lost in the repechage to Ilias Iliadis.
 He has been Australian Judo Champion on four occasions.